cypherpunk-academy/2064/en/037_2021_Surprising message.md

 Marlene took a stance: "And a message right away.
 Someone really wants to talk to me."

-Normally, news about Pond took a few minutes.
+Typically, news over Pond took a few minutes.
 But it was possible to shorten the time.

 She typed "show."